hkjn/bitbox-base/middleware/README.md

 # BitBox Base Middleware

-### THIS IS DEMO CODE AND NOT MEANT FOR PRODUCTION USE

 This project serves as a communication hub between bitcoin core, electrum-x, c-lightning and further services that run on the base and the bitbox-wallet-app.